Chart Color Schemes

 Recent residential development output has been above average within Geraldton - South when compared nationally

-New building activity comprises 94.0% detached dwellings and 6.0% townhouses or apartments, maintaining the area's traditional low density character focused on family homes.
-The estimated population per dwelling approval is 614 people, reflecting its quiet, low activity development environment.
-Looking ahead, Geraldton - South is projected to grow by 1,949 residents by 2041.
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+Nationally, it ranks around the 44th percentile among assessed areas, offering more limited choices for buyers and supporting demand for existing homes.
+This activity is lower than the national average, reflecting market maturity and suggesting possible development constraints.
+New building activity in Geraldton - South consists predominantly of detached dwellings (94.0%) with a smaller proportion of townhouses or apartments (6.0%), maintaining the area's traditional low density character focused on family homes.
+The estimated population per dwelling approval is 614, reflecting its quiet and low activity development environment.
+Looking ahead, Geraldton - South is projected to grow by approximately 1,949 residents by the year 2041, according to the latest AreaSearch quarterly estimate.
+If current development rates persist, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development